Keep a promise to Alberto or go to the center in Dying Light 2 Revolution

 I’m going to the center in Dying Light 2

 If you say you’re going to the center, your objective will skip straight to finding Hakon at the hideout.
 While Hakon will compliment your decision, it will mean that you miss everything from the other choice, so bear that in mind when making your decision.
 As far as we can tell, this option doesn’t offer you any particular advantage for the following objectives and quests.
-Once you’ve met up with Hakon, the pair of you will begin your escape attempt through the metro tunnel to the Central Loop of Villedor.
+Once you’ve met up with Hakon, the pair of you will begin your escape attempt through the metro tunnel to the Central Loop of Villedor, where you'll explore the rest of the Dying Light 2 map.